EU faces green dilemma in Indonesian nickel – DW – 07/16/2024

 "When Indonesian producers prove unable to penetrate lucrative developed markets in the West, they may finally begin pursuing a host of options for curbing or avoiding the emissions and waste from HPAL," he added.

-According to Bridget Welsh, an honorary research associate at the University of Nottingham Asia Research Institute Malaysia, the EU's aim should be "to make the 'dirty' work less dirty across the board."
+Bridget Welsh, an honorary research associate at the University of Nottingham Asia Research Institute Malaysia, said the European Union's aim should be "to make the 'dirty' work less dirty across the board."

 The Indonesian government has agreed to the Mineral Security Partnership with 14 countries and the European Union to accelerate the development of sustainable critical minerals supply chains, focusing on improving environmental standards.